-Anupama Rao, associate professor, has research and teaching interests in the history of anti-colonialism; gender and sexuality studies; caste and race; historical anthropology, social theory, and colonial genealogies of human rights and humanitarianism.
+Anupama Rao has research and teaching interests in gender and sexuality studies; caste and race; historical anthropology; social theory; comparative urbanism; and colonial genealogies of human rights and humanitarianism.

-Rao has served as president of the Society for the Advancement of the History of South Asia (SAHSA) of the American Historical Association (2010); director of the project on “Liberalism and its Others,” at the Center for the Critical Analysis of Social Difference at Columbia University; and as a member of the South Asia Council of the Association for Asian Studies, 2010-12.
+Rao has served as president of the Society for the Advancement of the History of South Asia (SAHSA) of the American Historical Association (2010), and as a member of the South Asia Council of the Association for Asian Studies, 2010-12.

 Dalit Bombay: Stigma, Precarity, and Everyday Life

 The Caste Question: Dalits and Politics in Modern India, Berkeley: University of California Press, 2009 and New Delhi: permanent Black, 2009

 Caste, Gender, and the Imagination of Equality, New Delhi: Women Unlimited, 2018

 Crime Through Time (co-edited with Saurabh Dube), Delhi: Oxford University Press, 2013

 Discipline and the Other Body: Correction, Corporeality, Colonialism (co-edited with Steven Pierce), Durham, N.C.: Duke University Press, Spring 2006